 Most models are typically unable to support data with missing values.
 The data science process will, therefore, include steps to detect and populate missing data.

 It can occur anywhere between the importing and transforming stages.
-Models can be used to guess values for more complex treatments, whereas a simpler approach could use aggregation during transformation.
+Models can be used to guess values for more complex treatments, whereas a more straightforward approach could use aggregation during transformation.

 Transform